jameskimmel/deSEC_DynDNS/README.md

 ```bash
 ./deSEC_DynDNS.sh
 ```
+remember that there is a random dealy, so you have to be patient before you see any output.

 ## run it automatically
 Depending on your OS, there are different ways to repeatedly run your script.